spdermn02/touchportal-node-api/README.md

       - Updated connectorUpdate function with additional flag to indicate if id is ShortId, default is false
       - Updated connectorUpdateMany function to take id, or shortId
-      - Support for ConnectorShortIdNotification event
+      - Support for ConnectorShortIdNotification event v3.1.2
+  Additions:
+    - Added createStateMany function
+      - This allows state creation to be batched together rather than one at a time.
+  Bug Fixes:
+    - force id, desc, defaultValue on createState to send as a string
 ```

 ## Usage